dyusuf/Transcriptional_Atlas_GI_Neurons_Inflammation/index.md

 ## Protein Network Analysis

 In addition to the transcriptional analysis, we performed a comprehensive protein network analysis to explore the interactions and pathways involved in the inflammatory response of GI neurons.
-For more details and specific use cases, please refer to the [AxoWIse user case description]().
+For more details and specific use cases, please refer to the [AxoWIse](https://github.com/BackofenLab/AxoWise) github repo.

 ## Contact